-The potential negative effects can be mitigated by implementing appropriate measures such as regular inspection and maintenance of vehicles and machinery to minimize exhaust emissions, equipping heavy equipment with noise suppressors or mufflers, and wetting unpaved roads.
+The ensure occupational health and safety and potential negative impacts, appropriate measures such as regular inspection and maintenance of vehicles and machinery to minimize exhaust emissions, equipping heavy equipment with noise suppressors or mufflers, wetting unpaved roads, establishing emergency response and rescue procedures, raising awareness among both the labor force and the local community will be implemented.
 Adverse impacts from construction debris or residual waste can be controlled through proper handling and prompt removal.
 Water pollution can be controlled by appropriately storing and managing oil waste, as well as treating wastewater at the active construction site.
 Solid waste can be managed through sanitary storage and regular collection for proper disposal.